2 Ways You Can Save The Great Lakes

 A Brief History

-Fertilizer Runoff
+Reduce Fertilizer Runoff

 Stop Water Waste

-Even if you do not live near a Great Lake, we can still recognize the importance of keeping our freshwater supply healthy and hearty.
-These simple steps make a big difference when individuals and communities alike agree to think about the betterment of the future.
+Even if you do not live near a Great Lake, we can all recognize the importance of keeping our freshwater supply healthy and hearty.
+These simple steps make a big difference when individuals and communities agree to think about the betterment of the future.
 Here at Kratos Gas & Power, our parent company has recently committed to carbon neutrality across 13 states.
 We hope to leave the world a better place than how we entered it.
 Keep checking back to the Kratos Gas Blog for more sustainable lifestyle tips.